-It’s important to note, however, that Amazon has begun to severely limit the quantity and types of messages that can be sent via its Seller Messaging System.
-We predict that this solution may not be viable by the end of 2020.
+It’s important to note, however, that Amazon limited the quantity and types of messages that can be sent via its Seller Messaging System.
+From Amazon:

-If the seller messaging system and third-party automated responders are disbanded in 2020, you will want to find other ways to communicate with your shoppers.
+Since the seller messaging system and third-party automated responders have become limited, you will need to find other ways to communicate with your shoppers.

 Remember: as long as they’re buying your products via Amazon, they’re Amazon’s customers.
 To get past this hurdle, you will need to build your brand off Amazon and one of the best ways to do that is by building your own email list.

-Once you have a mailing list, you can request reviews from those who’ve purchased from you.
+Once you have a mailing list, you can request reviews from those who have purchased from you.

 However, product inserts have recently caught the attention of Amazon.
-They’ve noticed that some sellers have been breaking all three of the “guidelines” described in the “How to Get Reviews on Amazon (Without Breaking the Rules)” section of this article.
+They’ve noticed that some sellers have been breaking the “guidelines” described in the “Don’t forget to follow the rules” section of this article.

 Here are some best practices for product inserts: